stefansor/MKS22X-BalloonDefense/README.md

 6/3/2019
 - Stefan: I changed the catapult to shoot only forward and removed its rotation as it was causing more problems.
 I also fixed the bounds for the selection of a tool to make it easier.
 Previously, you had to hit the direct center of the image essentially to select the tool.
 I also added shot() to balloons which like, popping, checks if the balloon is currently being shot by any bullet on the screen.

+6/4/2019
+- Vivien: I tried to find why the information on the side panel was overlapping.
+ALthough I was not able to figure out why the problem was occuring, Stefan did.
+Then, I worked on adding to the side panel.